 …and then a developer

-So since 2002/2003 I’ve been running servers and doing web development.
+Since 2002/2003 I’ve been running servers and doing web development on personal and community sites.
 It wasn’t until 2005 when I really got seriously into development, when I first found Ruby on Rails.

 I’m going to skip over a lot of the boring history here, but here are some highlights: